balthorium/kms-id/draft-abiggs-saag-key-management-service.md

 ### Basic Request Payload {#proto-basic-request-payload}

-The basic JSON representation for KMS request message payloads is defined as follows using JSON content rules with references to rules defined in previous sections.
+The basic JSON representation for KMS request message payloads is defined as follows using JSON content rules {{I-D.newton-json-content-rules}} with references to rules defined in previous sections.

 ~~~
 requestId (